nickrogerson124/Programming-Basics/Part-3_ConditionStatements/Micro:bit/Resources/README.md

 This time the ouput works when you hold the **A+B Button** on the micro:bit to produce a stick person sitting on the ground, similar to when you press the **A Button** and **B Button** the respected outputs appear on the micro:bit.

 ## Part 4: An If Then Else within an If Then Else
-We tried to create multiple different switch statements with different inputs to produce different ouputs called conditions.
-Lets try to understand how we can add a switch statement within a switch statement:
+We tried to create multiple different condition statements with different inputs to produce different ouputs called conditions.
+Lets try to understand how we can add a condition statement within a condition statement:

 - [ ] In the block menu click the **logic menu** and drag two **if then** blocks within the **forever** block.
 <p align="center">